capocattiveria/capocattiveria.github.io/content/posts/Tech/elixir_how_to_learn.md

 3. **A good book**: <https://elixir-lang.org/learning.html#books>

-  This is the book tips from the official Elixir website, I read a little bit of *"Learn functional programming with Elixir"* Maybe for Elixir you can get the most from *"Elixir in Action"*, cover some port of the concurrency in beam.
+  This is the book tips from the official Elixir website, I read a little bit of *"Learn functional programming with Elixir"* Maybe for Elixir you can get most of how it works from *"Elixir in Action"*, cover some part of the concurrency in beam that helps to get how it works the concurrency.

 1. **Exercise**: <https://exercism.org/>.